Facing an Unplanned Pregnancy? [Start Here]

 Do you wish to become a mother at this point — or ever?
 Maybe now is not the right time for you to become a parent; if you are currently pursuing career or educational goals, an unexpected baby could alter your plans.
 Or, maybe you don’t ever see yourself becoming a parent, and that’s completely okay.

 If you are unexpectedly pregnant and decide you are ready and excited to parent your baby, that may be all you need to make your decision.
 But, if not, there is absolutely no shame in not wishing or feeling ready to parent your baby when faced with an unintentional pregnancy.

 If You Are Considering Abortion:

 Abortion is another option if you have become pregnant accidentally within the United States.
 This is a touchy and sensationalized subject, so we’d like you to keep two things in mind if you are considering abortion.
 First, know that the laws regarding abortion vary in every state, so it’s important to research those based on where you live.
-Second, because abortion is such a controversial subject, it’s vital that you stick to reliable sources such as Planned Parenthood or the Guttmacher Institute for unwanted pregnancy advice.
+Second, because abortion is such a controversial subject, it’s vital that you stick to reliable sources such as the Guttmacher Institute for unwanted pregnancy advice.

 If You Are Considering Adoption:

 If you are experiencing an unexpected pregnancy and considering adoption, you’ve come to the right place.
 We believe that the first step in thinking about adoption for your baby is to learn more about it, and we’ve gathered the following articles in an attempt to help you do so.
 Please don’t hesitate to reach out to us at 1-800-ADOPTION with any questions.